-The purpose of this letter is to notify you that has been admitted to pursue the Educational Specialist (EdS) or Doctorate of Education (EDD) degree at East Carolina University (ECU) and to gauge your level of support in providing a supportive environment for this student's leadership training.
+The purpose of this letter is to notify you that \\\\\\\has been admitted to pursue the Educational Specialist (EdS) or Doctorate of Education (EDD) degree at East Carolina University (ECU) and to gauge your level of support in providing a supportive environment for this student's leadership training.
 The Department of Educational Leadership in collaboration with our public school partners recently revised our EdS and EDD programs.
 Our programs include a stronger collaborative effort to prepare district leaders as well as a significant service-learning component.
 These leadership preparation models require our EdS and EDD students to immerse themselves into problems of practice throughout their program of study resulting in the meaningful contributions to their school systems.
-The field experiences require students to work with the superintendent or his/her designated district mentor and other stakeholders to present solutions that potentially resolve problems of practice within the district service leadership framework.
+The field experiences require students to present solutions that potentially resolve problems of practice within the district service leadership framework.
 This framework of leadership preparation has resulted in authentic learning for our students and the completion of six District Service Learning Projects (DSLP) that will be submitted to NCDPI to satisfy superintendent licensure requirements.